oneapi-src/oneVPL-cpu/doc/developer-reference/VPL_session.rst

    Linux\*   libmfxsw64.so.1 64-bit software-based implementation
    Linux     libmfxsw32.so.1 32-bit software-based implementation
    Linux     libmfxhw64.so.1 64-bit hardware-based implementation
-   Linux     libmfxhw64.so.1 32-bit hardware-based implementation
+   Linux     libmfxhw32.so.1 32-bit hardware-based implementation
-   Windows\* libmfxsw32.dll  64-bit software-based implementation
+   Windows\* libmfxsw64.dll  64-bit software-based implementation
    Windows   libmfxsw32.dll  32-bit software-based implementation
    Windows   libmfxhw64.dll  64-bit hardware-based implementation
-   Windows   libmfxhw64.dll  32-bit hardware-based implementation
+   Windows   libmfxhw32.dll  32-bit hardware-based implementation
    ========= =============== ====================================

 #.
-Once the library is loaded, the dispatcher obtains addresses of each SDK
+Once the library is loaded, the dispatcher obtains addresses of each API
    function.
 See table with the list of functions to export.

 -----------------